JiaziChen111/Ch_Synthetic/README.md

 ## COMPATIBILITY
 -------------------------------------------------------------------------------------
-The data types 'table' and 'categorical arrays' were introduced in MATLAB 8.2 (R2013b).
+The data types 'table' and 'categorical arrays' were introduced in Matlab 8.2 (R2013b).
 This code makes heavy use of those data types as well as of functions for tables introduced in R2016b (e.g. synchronize).